 In 2010, Kay Georges works were included in the BCA group show MANUIA, shown in New York City.
 Of her works for Manuia, the artist states ‘This body of work using digital media demonstrates the layers that exist within the local island community that has over 400 years moved from an indigenous Polynesian people with its own belief systems to a people that have shifted to a zone of mixed cultures, confident in the first world, competent in the digital world, rebranding themselves according to their age group and interests’.

 On a typical day in her workshop, you can find Kay floating between screening pareau’s, painting blocks of colour onto canvas, and taking photographs for new prints.
 She states, “I tend to work fast, moving between projects, continually adding layers.
 I began dying organza silk in 2018 and created folding silk screens to show how art-work can be used as functional room dividers.
 Digital art is replacing a lot of formal art and so I have continued to investigate new technologies and new surfaces to create on.”

-Kay has featured in solo and group exhibitions in Rarotonga, New Zealand and Australia.
+Kay has featured in solo and group exhibitions in Rarotonga, New Zealand, Australia, France and the United States.